 - Do we need a prenup? (yes!)

 - Who else would be impacted by our marriage?

 - Do we understand how marriage could impact our taxes?

 You can also check out this checklist for blended family finances to get the conversation started.
 And, consider delaying marriage or not getting married.
 Unmarried couples are becoming more commonplace now.

 While these discussions might not seem romantic at first, it’s another way to commit to your future together.

 What do you think?
 Did you consider marriage as a legal contract before getting married?
-Comment below.]]>